kalyan277/ticketing/README.md

 For Managing(Processing the Event State) the event emited by the browser NATS Event Bus Is Used.

-Typescript is used with express sever.Jest and Supertest are for testing the behaviour.
+Typescript is used with express.Jest and Supertest are for automation testing.

 MongoDb and Redis are used as Database.

 CSS And Bootstrap is used for styling.

+Code Optimization And Code Reusability are two prime aspect as far programming is concern.I tried my best to justify that.

+Build a package '@ksticketingorg/common' and published it in to npm.The main objective of this was code reusibilty.

 DEPLOYED LINK
 ------------